xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 Note that, if we were to pass in an object, it is possible to change the
-contents inside the object (e.g. a property of the object).
+contents of the object (e.g. a property of the object).
 However, again the
 function does not have the reference to the original variable so it cannot
 initialize the variable to point to another object (or another value).
 This is
 similar to the case for Java.
 For example, if you invoke a method and supply an